 Unicheck is a plagiarism checker that verifies the originality of submitted texts or documents and delivers detailed similarity reports to instructors and students.

 Unicheck can be integrated into Google Classroom to provide instructors and students with similarity reports for assignments submitted within the Classroom environment.
-Unicheck will automatically check for new submissions in selected courses, generate similarity reports, and send similarity report links to instructors via email.
+Unicheck will automatically check for new submissions in selected classes, generate similarity reports, and send similarity report links to instructors via email.

 Please refer to our Unicheck Report Guide for details on design and functionality of the Unicheck Report.

 Note: Similarity reports sent via email are available in view mode only (i.e., instructors will be unable to modify exclusion filters, manually exclude sources or add comments).
 To provide instructors with an option to edit similarity reports please follow the steps described in Can Instructors Edit Unicheck Reports?